gitter-badger/admin-docs/docs/source/installation.rst

 Installation
 ============
 This section will guide you through the setup of Effektif.
 Simply follow the subsections step by step.
+If you have already installed Effektif and want to update the system to a newer version, you can skip this chapter.

 System requirements
 -------------------